• Skip to primary navigation

 A baking dish containing a pie with a browned cheese topping.

-Other vegetables to add
+Other Vegetables to Add

 This chicken and leek pie is really versatile.
 We kept it simple by just adding some leeks (and a little garlic of course), but there are so many options when it comes to vegetables.
 You could give it a green boost with some spinach, kale or broccoli.
 You could swap some of the chicken for different types of mushrooms, as they have a nice meaty texture.